Kunsthalle Bremen: Baldin Collection

 In 1945 Soviet Army officer Viktor Baldin discovered the stored works from the Kunsthalle in the basement of Karnzow Castle.
 In order to protect them from complete destruction, he grabbed drawings by Rembrandt, Titian, Rubens, Goya, Van Gogh and Édouard Manet and brought them to the Soviet Union in a suitcase.
 In 1963 Baldin became Director of the Moscow Architecture Museum.
 In the autumn of 1989 he visited the Bremen Kunsthalle and reported to the chairman of the Art Society that he had the time to get two paintings and 362 drawings out of Castle Karnzow and had handed them over to the Schtschusev State Research and Science Museum for safekeeping.
 In the following years he tried repeatedly to return the artwork to the Bremen Art Society by appealing to the highest authorities of the USSR, but without success.
 The whole issue of "looted art" from Germany was still taboo at that time.
 In 1995, a show named after him was held in the Hermitage collection in St. Petersburg.
 In February 2003, the then Russian Minister of Culture, after a formal request of the Kunstverein in 2000, provided a written commitment that the Baldin Collection should be returned to Bremen.
 Although the collection is not covered by the Plundered Art Laws, the Russian State Duma has so far refused to return it.
 In 2005 Russia's Culture Minister Alexander Sokolov said that returning the collection to Germany was "out of the question."

+Claims for restitution linked to the Holocaust

+In 2009 Wilhelm Leibl's 'Bauernmädchen (Peasant Girl)' which was on loan to the Kunsthalle Bremen was restituted to the heirs of Alexander Lewin, a Jewish collector who was persecuted and plundered by Nazis.

+In 2013, the Kunsthalle Bremen reached an agreement with the Berolzheimer heirs concerning "Rückenfigur einer Frau im faltigen Gewand“ von Giacomo Cavedone (1577–1660) which the museum had acquired in 1941 after the Jewish owners had been forced to auction it in 1937.
+In 2014 the Kunsthalle restitution the drawing “Madonna and Child” by Francesco Trevisani which had been taken from the Jewish collector Michael Berolzheimer.
+In 2016 the Kunsthalle restituted then repurchased a drawing 'Felsige Waldlandschaft mit weitem Ausblick' by Isaak Majo looted from Arthur Feldmann, a Jewish collector murdered in the Holocaust.
+The Kunsthalle rejected a claim from the heirs of the artist George Grosz stating that he had lost the artwork due to debt and not Nazi persecution.
+There have been many more claims and it is not known how many Nazi looted artworks remain in the museum; research is ongoing, focusing on Bremen collectors and art dealers Arnold Blome, Heinrich Glosemeier and Hugo Oelze.